mayankdutt9/City-Restaurant-Analysis-EDA-Cleaning-and-Visualization/README.md

 # City-Restaurant-Analysis-EDA-Cleaning-and-Visualization
 The object of the project is to do cleaning, Exploratory Data Analysis (EDA) and visualization on a city restaurant dataset.
+The basic idea of analyzing the restaurant dataset is to get a fair idea about the factors affecting the establishment of different types of restaurant at different places in a city, aggregate rating of each restaurant, the city has more than 12,000 restaurants with restaurants serving dishes from all over the world.
+With each day new restaurants opening the industry hasn't been saturated yet and the demand is increasing day by day.
+Inspite of increasing demand it however has become difficult for new restaurants to compete with established restaurants.
+Most of them serving the same food.
+Most of the people here are dependent mainly on the restaurant food as they don’t have time to cook for themselves.
+With such an overwhelming demand of restaurants it has therefore become important to study the data to find useful insights for planning and making useful decisions.